Academic Catalog

 Laboratory experiences give students direct, hands-on understanding of Chemistry.
 In addition, performing experiments allows students to participate in “discovery” learning and hone scientific techniques.

-Exercise Science and Wellness, Health Education, Nutrition
+Exercise Science and Wellness, Nutrition and Health

 Faculty: